 where Anna performed one of my solo piano compositions Place in Landscape (Taormina) that will go on a solo piano compilation album that Parma Recordings is producing and will release this fall.
 This was recorded in Rockport, Massachusetts, at the Shalin Liu Performance Center.
 Below is a picture taken of the stage at the SLPC with a view of the Atlantic ocean taken on the day of the recording session.
 I was told that they plan to book Carnegie Hall to have Anna perform the various compositions including my composition that was recorded on that day for a concert performance.
 I heard a mix of the recording and it sounded awesome!
 Anna did an incredible job interpreting the composition.

-And on July 1, 2021, my new single Transition was released.
-Here is a promo link at:
+August 7, 2020: Today my new single was released.
+Here is a link to hear it on Spotify:

 You can download the Music sheet PDF file of Not Forgotten at Piano Score of Not Forgotten.